Code-Institute-Submissions/FiveStar-Tech/README.md

 ## Bugs ##

-Here are some bugs I encountered;
+Here are some bugs I encountered **during development**;

-**During development**

-* Fixed navigation:
+* Fixed Navigation:
 	* Added the no-gutters class to the header tag.
-This resolve the issue with the parallax image overflowing.
+This resolved the parallax overflow issue.

-* Navigation anchors:
+* Navigation Anchors:
     * Added a span inside each h2 section title, then set an id for the anchors.

-* Navbar links not collapsing after click - on mobile:
+* Navbar Links Not Collapsing After Click - **on mobile**:
     * Fixed this with some js.

-* Parallax effect:
+* Parallax:
     * Set the correct z-index and set position to fixed.

-* Slideshow.js:
+* Slideshow JS:
 	* The fade class for the slideshow clashed with the Modal fade class.
 Moved the slideshow js function to the end of functions.js script to resolve.

 * Modal:
     * Placed the modal code outside of the main tag for the modal overlay to work correctly.

-* Contact background image:
+* Contact Background Image:
     * Changed the image opacity in Canva, then changed the contact & social list item colours to this pallette [Contact & Socials Palette](assets/img/fst-palette4.png)

 ## Deployment ##